-The members of National Energy Assistance Directors' Association (NEADA), representing the state directors of the Low Income Home Energy Assistance Program (LIHEAP) would like to first take this opportunity to thank the members of the Subcommittee for considering our funding request for FY 2017.
-For FY 2017 we are requesting the Committee restore program funding to the FY 2011 level of \$4.7 billion.
+The members of National Energy Assistance Directors' Association (NEADA), representing the state directors of the Low Income Home Energy Assistance Program (LIHEAP) would like to first take this opportunity to thank the members of the Subcommittee for considering our funding request for FY 2016.
+For FY 2016 we are requesting the Committee restore program funding to the FY 2011 level of \$4.7 billion.

-The funding request would allow states to increase program services to the level provided in FY 2011 and allow us to increase the number of households served from 6.7 million to 8 million and the percentage of households served from about 19 percent in FY 2016 to about 22 percent and fund about 50 percent of the cost of home heating for eligible households.
+The funding request would allow states to increase program services to the level provided in FY 2011 and allow us to increase the number of households served by 1.3 million to 8 million and the percentage of households served from about 19 percent in FY 2015 to about 22 percent and fund about 50 percent of the cost of home heating for eligible households.

 In addition, the lack of a final program appropriation prior to the beginning of the fiscal year creates significant administrative problems for states in setting their program eligibility guidelines.
 We are concerned that states will be hampered in their ability to administer their programs efficiently due to the lack of advanced funding.
-In order to address this concern, we are requesting advance appropriations of \$4.7 billion for FY 2018.
+In order to address this concern, we are requesting advance appropriations of \$4.7 billion for FY 2017.

 LIHEAP is the primary source of heating and cooling assistance for some of the poorest families in the United States.
-In FY 2016, the number of households receiving heating assistance is expected to remain at about 6.7 million or about 19 percent of eligible households, with an average grant size of about \$425.
-In addition, the program is expected to reach about 1 million households for cooling assistance, the same level that received assistance in FY 2015.
+In FY 2015, the number of households receiving heating assistance is expected to remain at about 6.7 million or about 19 percent of eligible households, with an average grant size of about \$425.
+In addition, the program is expected to reach about 1 million households for cooling assistance, the same level that received assistance in FY 2014.

 Program funding for LIHEAP has been significantly cut from \$5.1 billion in FY 2010 to the current level of \$3.3 billion.
-As a result, states have had to reduce the number of households receiving assistance by 1.3 million, from 8 million to the current level of 6.7 million.
+As a result, states have had to reduce the number of households receiving assistance from 8 million to the current level of 6.7 million.
 Program cuts have hurt the ability of states to help the nation's poorest households pay their energy bills.
-The average grant has further been reduced from \$520 in FY 2010 to the current level of about \$425.

 At the same time, LIHEAP is in a period of transition.
 Along with the Administration for Children and Families, the Department that oversees the program, LIHEAP offices are working to enhance current program integrity measures including developing modernized web-based intake systems, and instituting external verification of applicant-submitted data.
-In addition, they are developing nationwide performance measures that will give Congress and the public a clear picture of the effectiveness of LIHEAP in helping low income households.
+In addition, they are in the final stages of developing nationwide performance measures that will give Congress and the public a clear picture of the effectiveness of LIHEAP in helping low income households.
 NEADA believes these efforts will lead to a more responsive and more cost-effective program.